Only fools depend on educational content to grow their audience.

 - Use music and video to spice things up.
 After traveling the world, Alex Chacon could’ve just posted up a whole bunch of photos like most people do, but instead, he created videos in dozens of exotic locations, stitched them together into a cool video, and overlaid music from the brilliant Tim McMorris.
 The result: 8 million views and counting.

-- Study storytelling, and then tell great stories.
+- Study storytelling, and then tell great stories using powerful words.
 For years, I studied to become a professional novelist and screenwriter, but instead of succeeding there, I used those skills to infuse stories into several different posts (like this one) that have been viewed by over one million people each.

 And not just any data.
 Unique data.